Active Travel

 Status : NYC notifed us on 14th February 2023 that they will be using their own funds in the 2023-2024 financial year to provide a Whitby LCWIP.

 In 2020, NYC applied for and received Active Travel Fund (Tranche 2) to provide walking and cycle infrastructure for the route of the Whitby Park and Ride bus.
 Upon planning, this scheme only amounted to the length of Guisborough Road, including a crossing to provide access to a car boot sale site.
 Many residents raised concerns about this not being of any benefit to residents (solely day visitors), and having been applied for without any form of approval by the populace.
 In 2022 the car boot location no longer exists, and the schema still has not been started.
 Whitby Town Deal were reported to being able to extend this proposed scheme down Mayfield Road with connection to CinderTrack and Caedmon College, but no public domain confirmation of this was available; this has subsequently not made it to the delivery phase of Whitby Town Deal.
-Update : apparently the money bid for will not be sufficient to complete this scheme so NYC are awaiting a meeting with the DfT to discuss the way forward as to whether anything can be done.
-Whatever happens on this scheme in these discussions, unless it reaches beyond Guisborough Road it will provide ZERO benefit for residents of this town.
+Update : apparently the money bid for will not be sufficient to complete this scheme so NYC have decided to allocate all funds to a scheme in Harrogate.
+Unless such a proposed route reaches beyond Guisborough Road it will provide ZERO benefit for residents of this town.
+Additionally NYC found that it would have been impossible to provide a compliant cycle scheme down Guisborough Road due to road width.

 In 2021, NYC submitted a seemingly unambitious bid for Active Travel Fund (Tranche 3) funding not including anything for Whitby, and failed to receive anything.
 The message from that round of funding seemingly being, be ambitious and follow UK Gov LTN 1/20 when designing schemes.
 In 2023, NYC submitted a bid for £3m+ for Active Travel Fund (Tranche 4) funding not including anything for Whitby, and failed to receive anything.